micropython/micropython/docs/psoc6/quickref.rst

 SCK     P9_2           P6_2         P10_2
 =====  ===========  ============  ============

+..

+    TODO: This is only applicable to the CY8CPROTO-062-4343W.
+This does not belong here.
+    TODO: Define approach on how the user gets to know the pinout diagram, alternate function of each board
+    - From board manual?
+    - From datasheet?
+    - To create a pinout diagram?

 Refer `PSoC 6 MCU: CY8C62x8, CY8C62xA Datasheet <https://www.infineon.com/dgdl/Infineon-PSOC_6_MCU_CY8C62X8_CY8C62XA-DataSheet-v18_00-EN.pdf?fileId=8ac78c8c7d0d8da4017d0ee7d03a70b1>`_
 for additional details regarding all the SPI capable pins.
+The pins ``sck``, ``mosi`` and ``miso`` *must* be specified when initialising Software SPI.

 The driver is accessed via :ref:`machine.SPI <machine.SPI>`